twilio/twilio-voice-react-native/test/appium-harness/README.md

 Test Suite behavior is defined client-side, meaning the test code and functionality exists in this codebase.
-The orchestrator simply requests from the app to start a test, i.e. "outgoing-call-test", and waits for the result from the Test Harness app.
+The orchestrator simply requests from the app to start a test, i.e. "outgoing-call", and waits for the result from the Test Harness app.

 ```